axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/admin-settings/index.rst

 -----------------------------------------
 Portal provides the :guilabel:`Password Validation` section in the :guilabel:`Admin Settings` area, where you can enable/disable password validation and change password policies as well.

-| To see the :guilabel:`Password Validation` tab, you have to have the :bdg-ref-warning:`🔑PasswordValidation <PasswordValidation>` permission.
+| To see the :guilabel:`Password Validation` tab, you have to have the permission :bdg-ref-warning:`🔑PasswordValidation <PasswordValidation>`.

 #.
 Select the :guilabel:`Password Validation` tab.